learninglab-dev/the-resources/data/work/how-to.md

 # adding to show your work

 We'd love you to work in public this year, sharing your ideas even in their development stages (like you'll find [this guy]([https://www.amazon.com/Show-Your-Work-Austin-Kleon/dp/076117897X/ref=sr_1_1?keywords=show+your+work&qid=1570210084&sr=8-1](https://www.amazon.com/Show-Your-Work-Austin-Kleon/dp/076117897X/ref=sr_1_1?keywords=show+your+work&qid=1570210084&sr=8-1)) suggesting).

+## the code
 To accomplish this, we've created a little route on [show.learninglab.xyz](https://show.learninglab.xyz) that will serve up markdown files that are stored in the [gitub repo](https://github.com/mkuzmick/the-show/tree/master/data/work).

 ```
 router.get('/:id', async function (req, res, next) {